GavinLynch04/CSC307-Receipt-App/README.md

 # CSC307-Receipt-App

+This project is designed to help split receipts among multiple different people, and make the task of divying up receipts much easier.
+Includes the ability to upload or capture a picture of a receipt, where it will be processed for easier understanding and spliting by you.
+QuickSplit implements VeryFi API technology for its OCR/Receipt processing.

 ## Overview

 For our project code style guidlines, we decided to follow the general Prettier guidlines, which are listed below.